NOAA-OWP/sac-sma/README.md

 ```
 This should create a library file (libsacbmi.1.0.0.dylib or libsacbmi.1.0.0.so) under /ngen/extern/sac-sma/cmake_build/

+**NOTE: ngen requires boost libraries.
+Check that you have these and that ngen is pointing to the right location (e.g. `echo $BOOST_ROOT`).
+If you do not have them, download the libraries.
+If you have issues with the path, explicitly define it by `export BOOST_ROOT=<path>`.
+For more information on building the nextgen framework, see the [ngen git repo](https://github.com/NOAA-OWP/ngen/blob/master/INSTALL.md).

 Below are instructions for running an example simulation using Sac-SMA in ngen:
 Copy the necessary files to their respective folders.
 ```